alex58914195/pdf2xls/readme.md

 # Additional Notes
 1. The Excel file must be in XLSX format; XLS is not supported.
 PDFs can include scanned documents but must have readable content.
 Simpler layouts work better.
 Support for images, tables, or formulas is untested.
 For such use cases, consider modifying the code with the MinerU Project.
 If the XLSX file is missing, the program will not run.
 If it exists but is empty, the program will populate it with filenames from the folder.
 2. Due to limitations of locally deployed Ollama models, processing PDFs with extensive text may lead to hallucination issues.
-Testing with the Qwen2.5:7b model shows the program performs well with PDFs under 5,000 characters(Chinese).
 3. This project is open-source and free for non-commercial use.
 Please comply with all relevant laws and regulations.